hiddencodecademy/hiddencodecademy.github.io/README.md

 Here you will find a collection of hidden courses on Codecademy. https://hiddencodecademy.github.io/

-### Running the project in your local machine

-- Clone the project
-- Go to the project folder
-- Install `http-server` (to run a local server)
-- Execure `http-server` whitin the project folder
-- Open the url given in your browser, usually `127.0.0.1`
-- Enjoy!
--
 ### Contributions

 You can contribute to this project by adding more courses to our current list.